Is Account Receivable a Current Asset?

 Example #3

-Fresh mango company limited sold 2 dozen boxes of mangoes to Ms. Riya.
+Fresh mango company sold two dozen boxes of mangoes to Ms. Riya.
 One dozen boxes were sold for cash and another for credit of 90 days.
-Here the seller will record cash sales for one dozen boxes, and another would be raised as receivable.
+Here the seller will record cash sales for one dozen boxes, and another will be raised as receivable.
 The receivable would be shown as a current asset as the realization would happen in less than one year.

 Example #4